"

 By the end of this section, you will be able to:

-• Understand how free energy change is a driving force, related to reaction quotients, Q.
+• Understand how Gibbs free energy change is a driving force, related to reaction quotients, Q.

-• Relate standard free energy changes to equilibrium constants
+• Relate standard Gibbs energy changes to equilibrium constants

-In the chapter on equilibrium the reaction quotient, Q, was introduced as a convenient measure of the status of an equilibrium system.
-Recall that Q is the numerical value of the mass action expression for the system, and that you may use its value to identify the direction in which a reaction will proceed in order to achieve equilibrium.
+In Section 85, we introduced the reaction quotient, Q, as a convenient measure of the status of a system.
 When Q is less than the equilibrium constant, K, the reaction will proceed in the forward direction until equilibrium is reached and Q = K. Conversely, if Q > K, the process will proceed in the reverse direction until equilibrium is achieved.
+If Q = K, the system is already at equilibrium.

-The free energy change for a process taking place with reactants and products present under nonstandard conditions (pressures other than 1 bar; concentrations other than 1 M) is related to the standard free energy change according to this equation:
+There is also a quantitative relationship between ΔG and Q. The Gibbs energy change for a process taking place with reactants and products present under nonstandard conditions (pressures other than 1 bar; concentrations other than 1 M) is related to the standard Gibbs energy change (ΔGo) according to this equation:

 ΔG = ΔGo + RT lnQ